stendahls/Yggdrasil/README.md

     let ignoreLocalCache = true
 }
 ```
-This request definition sets the `retryCount` parameter to 3 which will try to fetch the request 3 times after the intial one before giving up and returning an error.
-Additionally the `ignoreLocalCache` parameter is set to *true* which ignores local cache data during the request.
+This request definition sets the `retryCount` parameter to 3 which will try to fetch the request 3 times after the initial one before giving up and returning an error.
+Additionally, the `ignoreLocalCache` parameter is set to *true* which ignores local cache data during the request.

 The convenience struct `Request` allows the easy creation of requests without the need of dedicated structs or enums.